 Abstract: The second page of the manuscript should provide a structured abstract of no more than 450 words.
 The abstract should contain the following sub headings: Objectives, Methods, Results and Conclusions.
 The abstract should also include up to six keywords.

-Case Reports: Should be a maximum of 850 words in length including a structured abstract of no more than 200 words.
-The abstract should contain the following sub headings: Objectives, Methods, Results and Conclusions.
+Case Reports: The abstract should contain the following sub headings: Objectives, Methods, Results and Conclusions.
 This paper type should have a maximum of 3 authors.
 Case Reports should include no more than 3 figures and 10 references.
 Tables should not be used.

 The SAGE Author Gateway has some general advice and on how to get published, plus links to further resources.